aachen-blockchain-club/website/README.md

 The video should be named `landing.mp4` and have dimensions of **1920x540 pixels** to maintain the correct aspect ratio.

 *Tip: Use CapCut for resizing videos*

+### Events Page Calendar

+To replace the whatsapp qr code, add your qr code image file to: [`public/images/`](public/images/)

+The image is referenced as `whatsapp.svg` in [`src/app/events/page.tsx`](src/app/events/page.tsx) and will be displayed in the calendar section.

+*Tip: Use qrcode-monkey.com to generate QR codes with custom logo*